Harbingers/The-Unix-Shell/README.md

  * `~/.jsh_login`: file containing the ASCII welcome message auto printed at login of an interactive session

 ## Sample ~/.jsh_login file

-The content of this file is printed at login of an interactive session.
-Note this file is printed *verbatim*.
-Don't include shell commands to be executed here, put them in `~/.jshrc` instead.
-Also note it is impossible to '#' comment lines here, as they are not interpreted by the shell.

-If you want a mix of static strings and shell command output to be printed at login, include them in `~/.jshrc` or `source` a separate file from there.
-Take a look at the `~/.jsh_logout` file below for an example of static `printf` statements combined with shell command output.

-Sample `~/.jsh_login` file:
 ```

 hello world!
 This is the proof of concept jsh shell